 This property comes fully furnished including Egyptian cotton bedding and towels.
 Guests are provided with a complimentary seasonal ‘Welcome Basket’ of local produce (home-made jam, shortbread from Fords bakery, Berwick ‘Cockles’ – our local sweetie , free range eggs and a bottle of local beer from Tempest brewery in Kelso).

-The open plan living and kitchen area is furnished with a brand new leather sofa-bed and armchair as well as a dining table and four chairs.
+The open plan living and kitchen area is furnished with leather sofa-bed and armchair as well as a dining table and four chairs.

 The bedroom is cosy with a super-comfy pillow-top double-bed and ample storage for all your possessions.

-The bathroom has separate bath and shower and we even provide you with some locally made organic soap.
+The bathroom has a full size bath and separate shower and we even provide you with some locally made organic soap.